-Conventions /agreements Adoption Ratification Scope Interest for the ESIA Night Work of Children (Industry) Convention 29 october 1919 12 december 1960 except where the needs of their apprenticeship or vocational training so require in specified industries or GDIZ will require night work in industrial enterprises.
+Conventions /agreements Adoption Ratification Scope Interest for the ESIA Night Work of Children (Industry) Convention 29 october 1919 12 december 1960 except where the needs of their apprenticeship or vocational training so require in specified industries or occupations requiring continuous work, the competent GDIZ will require night work in industrial enterprises.
 But this should not include children under the age of 18.
 The requirements of the Child Night Work (Industry) Convention will be followed by employers to avoid any situation of child night work in the Project.